MDP43140/NoTrash-PureClean-YT/README.md

 # Note:
 - Content blocker specialized for indo peoples, may block videos/channels you probably don't want.
-- You need to use browser that supports extension (specifically uBlock Origin).
+- (for Android users) You need to use browser that supports extension (specifically uBlock Origin).
-- This filter probably not work if you use abp.
+- This filter may not work if you use AdBlock Plus.
-- for now, this list only works on desktop version. mobile version may be added in the future (dev version has content blocker).
+- This list primarily supports desktop version. mobile version also supported, but not really much.